 LEMON RASPBERRY CUPCAKES WITH CREAM CHEESE MASCARPONE WHIPPED FROSTING

 I am excited to share one of my favorite combinations of cupcake and frosting.
 Homemade lemon cupcakes are soft and moist, with fresh lemon flavor and a burst of raspberries in each bite.
-Citrus flavors are perfect for this Spring weather and will make a great dessert for any warm celebration.
+Citrus flavors are perfect for this Spring weather and will make a great dessert for any celebration.

 When a recipe mentions to have ingredients at room temperature.
 This means keep these ingredients out on the counter till they reach room temperature.
-The batter would mix well if all ingredients mentioned are the same temperature.
+The batter will mix well if all ingredients mentioned are the same temperature.
 Make sure to use cupcake liners in the cupcake pan.

 I used a handheld electric mixer for the batter & frosting.